AmrDeveloper/Amun/docs/reference/generic.md

 Generics Programming

-Jot has supporting for generic programming and give you the ability to create generic data structures
+Jot has supporting for generic programming and give you the ability to create generic functions and structures

 Here is an example on how to To create declare generic parameter for struct